Brewers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

+- In five games as the underdog over the last 10 matchups, the Brewers have posted a mark of 1-4.

+- When it comes to the over/under, the Brewers and their foes are 4-6-0 in their previous 10 contests.

-- Bookmakers have not posted a spread in any of the Brewers' past 10 matchups.
+- Oddsmakers have yet to post a spread in any of the Brewers' past 10 games.
+Milwaukee's past three games have finished below the total, and the average over/under in that span was 8.

 Read More About This Game